natesilva/big-config/README.md

 ## Loading from files

-To load configuration from local JSON or JavaScript files, in your project’s top-level directory (where `package.json` is located), create a `config` directory.
+To load configuration from local JSON, YAML, or JavaScript files, in your project’s top-level directory (where `package.json` is located), create a `config` directory.
 Within that, create a `default` subdirectory, plus one directory for each `NODE_ENV` for which you need to override settings (such as `production` and `development`).

 Finally, you can create a `local` directory which contains settings that will be applied last to override/extend any other settings.
 You don’t check the `local` directory into Git; each developer can have her own.